kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 ## Webhook conversion

 {{< note >}}
-Webhook conversion is introduced in kubernetes 1.13 as an alpha feature.
+Webhook conversion is introduced in Kubernetes 1.13 as an alpha feature.
 To use it, the `CustomResourceWebhookConversion` feature should be enabled.
 Please refer to the [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) documentation for more information.
 {{< /note >}}